MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 ``daokit`` provide a generic implementation of ``Action`` and ``ActionHandler``, available at the [``./actions.gno``](./actions.gno) file.

-// TODO add example of their use
+// TODO Add an example of implementation

 ## Steps to Add a Custom Resource:
 - 1. Define the path of the action, it should be unique